elixir-cldr/cldr/README.md

 See `h Cldr.Unit` and `h Cldr.Unit.to_string` in `iex` for further information.

-## Localizing Dates, DateTimes
+## Localizing Dates, Times and DateTimes

-As of version 0.2.0, formatting of relative dates and date times is support in the `Cldr.DateTime.Relative` module.
+As of version 0.2.0, formatting of relative dates and date times is supported in the `Cldr.DateTime.Relative` module.
 The public API is `Cldr.DateTime.Relative.to_string/2`.
 Some examples:

       iex> Cldr.DateTime.Relative.to_string(-1)
       "1 second ago"